 Matriarch Sentenced for Role in Violent Multimillion-Dollar Honduran Cocaine Trafficking Organization

-ALEXANDRIA, Va. – A Honduran woman was sentenced today to 20 years in prison for her participation in a large-scale conspiracy to traffic cocaine for importation into the United States.
+A Honduran woman was sentenced today to 20 years in prison for a large-scale conspiracy to traffic cocaine for importation into the United States.

-According to court documents, from 2006 until 2015, Erlinda Ramos-Bobadilla, aka Chinda, 62, served as a leader in the Montes-Bobadilla drug-trafficking organization, or Los Montes, one of the largest drug-trafficking organizations then operating in Honduras.
-The Los Montes drug-trafficking organization was family-run and based in the town of Francia on the northeastern coast of Honduras.
-There, the organization received maritime and clandestine air shipments of cocaine from sources in South America.
+According to court documents, from 2006 until 2015, Erlinda Ramos-Bobadilla, aka Chinda, 62, served as a leader in the Montes-Bobadilla drug-trafficking organization, or Los Montes, one of the most significant drug-trafficking organizations operating in Honduras.
+The Los Montes drug-trafficking organization was based in the town of Francia on the northeastern coast of Honduras.
+There, the organization received clandestine maritime and air shipments of cocaine from sources in South America.
 Individual shipments of cocaine usually carried hundreds of – and sometimes more than a thousand – kilograms of cocaine.
 After receiving a shipment of cocaine, Los Montes worked with other drug traffickers to transport the cocaine inland through Honduras into Guatemala and, eventually, Mexico, where the cocaine would then be imported into, and distributed within, the United States.

-“Today’s sentencing reflects the Department of Justice’s commitment to holding traffickers like Romas-Bobadilla accountable and dismantling the trafficking organizations they support,” said Assistant Attorney General Kenneth A. Polite of the Justice Department’s Criminal Division.
+“Today’s sentencing reflects the Department of Justice’s commitment to holding traffickers like Ramos-Bobadilla accountable and dismantling the trafficking organizations they support,” said Assistant Attorney General Kenneth A. Polite, Jr. of the Justice Department’s Criminal Division.
 “The Criminal Division will continue to work tirelessly with our federal, state, and international partners to ensure that our communities are kept safe.”

 Ramos-Bobadilla played an active leadership role in Los Montes.
 Among other responsibilities, she participated in the negotiation of cocaine transactions with other drug traffickers in Central and South America, managed the proceeds that the organization made from the sale of cocaine and, at times, paid sources of supply for cocaine that Los Montes purchased.
 Ramos-Bobadilla employed armed individuals to work at her direction and control, including by providing security for her and her cocaine shipments.